On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

 \begin{theorem}[Consistency and liveness after recovery] Under synchrony, consider Stubborn Nakomoto with a call to the recovery oracle at time $T$.
 Suppose that the network-aware honest majority assumption holds from time $T$ onwards.
 Then, Stubborn Nakamoto satisfies consistency at any time and liveness after time $T$. \end{theorem}

 An attacker with sufficient resources can cause the Stubborn Nakamoto protocol to lose liveness.
 Even after a call to the recovery oracle, the attacker can repeat its attack to cause the protocol to lose liveness again.
 Given the impossibility results mentioned above, such a loss of liveness is unavoidable for any protocol that maintains consistency.
-However, it is costly for the attacker to prevent liveness continuously: each liveness violation requires the attacker to create an attack chain that confirms a conflicting block, and all blocks in the attack chain are discarded after the call to the recovery oracle. \cref{thm:recovery} guarantees that when the attacker stops and Stubborn Nakamoto regains an honest majority, Stubborn Nakamoto recovers liveness (while maintaining consistency throughout).
+However, it is costly for the attacker to continuously violate liveness: each liveness violation requires the attacker to create an attack chain that certifies or potentially certifies a conflicting block, and all blocks in the attack chain are discarded after the call to the recovery oracle. \cref{thm:recovery} guarantees that when the attacker stops and Stubborn Nakamoto regains an honest majority, Stubborn Nakamoto recovers liveness (while maintaining consistency throughout).

+\begin{remark} \cref{thm:recovery} holds under the protocol modification described in \cref{rem:ignore_conf_blocks}.
+If online nodes detect an attack chain and ignore it without halting—while invoking the recovery oracle—then late joiners will be directed to the correct ledger by the recovery oracle, ensuring consistency. \end{remark}

-The following lemma provides the key argument for consistency of Stubborn Nakamoto after recovery.
+The following lemma provides the key argument for the consistency of Stubborn Nakamoto after recovery.
 A genesis block establishes agreement on an initial ledger. \cref{lem:recovery_consistency} implies that the recovery oracle establishes a ledger that maintains consistency with any transactions finalized by honest nodes before recovery.

-\begin{lem}[Consistency guarantees for recovery] If some honest node $i$ finalizes block $\B$, then block $\B$ is the first-confirmed block in the view of all honest nodes.
+\begin{lem}[Consistency guarantees for recovery] If some honest node $i$ finalizes block $\B$, then every honest node $j$ clear-certifies block $\B$.
 If some honest node $i$ finalizes block $\B$ and does not halt, then all honest nodes finalize block $\B$. \end{lem}